 6 Place Saint-Germain des Prés, 7th

 Café culture is one of the many institutions that make Paris such a pleasure to visit.
 An hour spent sitting outside with a café au lait and a croissant watching the Parisians pass by is time well spent.
-Les Deux Magots in the heart of St. Germain has been one of the preferred literary and creative spots forever, with regulars including Picasso and Hemingway.
-The menu touches the greatest hits; the croque madame is especially good, but honestly, a coffee or—hell, you’re on vacation—a glass of champagne outside under the canopy is the way to go.
+Les Deux Magots in the heart of Saint-Germain has been one of the preferred literary and creative spots forever, with regulars including Picasso and Hemingway.
+The menu touches the greatest hits; the croque-madame is especially good, but honestly, a coffee or—hell, you’re on vacation—a glass of champagne outside under the canopy is the way to go.

 Les Vins de Bellechasse

 In Paris, charming little eateries are a dime a dozen, but this bistro is a true standout.
 Located just steps from the Musée d’Orsay on the left bank, it serves reasonably priced French fare (duck breast, eggplant, tarte tatin), excellent wine, all against a backdrop of a lipstick-red banquette and a caricature wall.
 This is a neighborhood spot that gets pretty packed with locals in the evenings, so don’t expect to run into too many tourists.